-The California Bureau of Automotive Repair (BAR) announced it will hold a regulatory workshop on April 25to discuss proposed regulations on storage and towing fees charged by automotive repair dealers.
-The workshop will be held after the conclusion of the April BAR Advisory Group meeting being held earlier in the day.
-The proposed regulations would […]
+The Bureau of Automotive Repair will hold its second workshop on the proposed regulations.
+The California Bureau of Automotive Repair (BAR) announced it will host a second public workshop to discuss proposed regulations on storage and towing fees on July 18.
+The workshop will be held after the conclusion of the July BAR Advisory Group […]

 - 1